 THC Vapes Now Banned in Alabama: What HB445 Means for You

 This is not just a regulatory tweak — it is a major shift in criminal and consumer law that will impact vape shops, gas stations, CBD retailers, and individuals alike.
+Most critically, possession or sale of prohibited smokable hemp products is now a Class C felony, carrying penalties of 1-10 years in prison and fines up to $15,000, making hemp products penalized more harshly than personal use marijuana possession, which remains a Class A misdemeanor.

 What Else Does HB445 Do?